Aleksandrs Kerčs: Career

 Kerčs enjoyed a lengthy career in European professional leagues, interrupted by a brief stint in North America for the 1993–94 season.

 The Edmonton Oilers acquired the third-round draft pick of the New York Rangers (60th overall) along with Roman Oksiuta in a trade that saw Kevin Lowe join the Rangers.
 The Oilers used the pick on Kerčs, a 26-year-old of the Russian Elite League.
 Kerčs came to North America for the following season, where he spent the majority of the year with the Cape Breton Oilers of the AHL.
-He scored at a better than point-per-game clip in the minors and went pointless in five games with the Oilers.
-The following year, Kerčs played one game with the Providence Bruins, before returning to Russia.
+He scored at a better-than-point-per-game clip in the minors and went pointless in five games with the Oilers.
+In the following year, Kerčs played one game with the Providence Bruins, before returning to Russia.

 International

-Kerčs played internationally for Latvia between the years 1993-2005, and was part of the team that won the World Championships B-pool in 1996.
+Kerčs played internationally for Latvia between 1993-2005 and was part of the team that won the World Championships B-pool in 1996.